Now, April is quite a decent time to visit Vienna.

 Why?

 Well, spring should definitely have sprung.
 So you have a fair chance of avoiding the cold.
 Equally, it’s not high summer, and nobody has hung up Christmas lights.
-So the city’s busy, but not peak busy (except around Easter).
+So the city’s busy, but not peak busy.
+Except around Easter (as in 2025).

-Which makes April as good as March, but with a higher probability of sun (and Easter).
+All of which makes April as good as March, but with a higher probability of sun.

 - Book a concert experience* for April